 Where to keep them

-I do not recommend separate physical accounts for each fund.
+Separate physical accounts for each fund are usually not worth it.
 The administrative overhead — keeping six accounts in good standing, dealing with login problems, watching for fee changes — is real, and the psychological benefit is small.
 One account, six named columns, one monthly automatic transfer.
 Done.

 Three small rules